Natural Gas Pipeline Safety

 The greatest risk to underground natural gas pipelines is accidental damage during excavation.
 Even minor damage such as a gouge, scrape, dent, or crease to a pipeline or its coating may cause a leak or failure.

-To protect pipelines and other underground facilities, the law requires that all excavators contact Call Before You Dig at 811 before excavation work begins on public or private property.
+To protect pipelines and other underground facilities, the law requires that all excavators contact Dig Safe at 811 before excavation work begins on public or private property.
 This applies to home owners as well, digging to install a mailbox, fence posts, landscaping, etc.

 Right-of-way locations must be respected and are usually marked on maps filed with local municipalities.
-Call Before You Dig can provide excavators with specific details regarding precautions required in addition to having the location of underground facilities marked.
+Dig Safe can provide excavators with specific details regarding precautions required in addition to having the location of underground facilities marked.